enilsen16/Dev-Set-Up/README.md

 Todo:

+- Configure path properly
-- Use oh-my-zsh to set defualt shell to zsh
+- Use oh-my-zsh or Prezto to set default shell to zsh
 - Configure .zshrc properly
-- Configure ruby enviroment for rails
+- Configure ruby environment for rails
 - Automate script for curl
 - More to come as I think of them...